 The FWC Woman of Distinction Award recognizes a California woman’s extraordinary achievement that results in a significant and enduring benefit to society.
 The awardee is chosen by the Past Presidents’ Panel, which consists of past presidents of the UCLA Faculty Women’s Club.

-2018 FWC Woman of Distinction – Jeanne Pritzker
+2018 Woman of Distinction – Jeanne Pritzker

 Jeanne Pritzker, founder and chair of Foster Care Counts is our 2018 Woman of Distinction.